 Pipeline transportation fees.
 We earn pipeline transportation fees at our Diamondback pipeline either based on the volume of product transported or under capacity reservation agreements.
 Revenue associated with the capacity reservation is recognized ratably over the respective term, regardless of whether the capacity is actually utilized.
 We earn pipeline transportation fees at our Razorback pipeline based on an allocation of the aggregate fees charged under the capacity agreement with our customer who has contracted for 100% of our Razorback system.
-For the six months ended June 30, 2018, pipeline transportation revenue is primarily accounted for in accordance with ASC 840.
+For the nine months ended September 30, 2018, pipeline transportation revenue is primarily accounted for in accordance with ASC 840.

 Management fees.
 We manage and operate certain tank capacity at our Port Everglades South terminal for a major oil company and receive a reimbursement of its proportionate share of operating and maintenance costs.
 We manage and operate the Frontera joint venture and receive a management fee based on our costs incurred.
-We also currently manage and operate for an affiliate of PEMEX, Mexico's state-owned petroleum company, a bi-directional products pipeline connected to our Brownsville terminal facility and receive a management fee.
 We manage and operate rail sites at certain Southeast terminals on behalf of a major oil company and receive reimbursement for operating and maintenance costs.
+We also managed and operated for an affiliate of PEMEX, Mexico's state-owned petroleum company, a bi-directional products pipeline connected to our Brownsville terminal facility and received a management fee for our services through August 23, 2018.
 Management fee revenue is recognized at individual points in time as the services are performed or as the costs are incurred and is primarily accounted for in accordance with ASC 606.